Achievable logoAchievable logo

 Not using commas with “that”

-“That” usually begins a restrictive phrase, which means it is essential to the sentence.
+“That” usually begins a restrictive phrase, meaning the information is essential to the sentence.

 Definitions